Data Wrangling

 median amount late: 0.52 minutes

-We saw a similar shaped histogram in Chapter 4.
+We saw a similarly shaped histogram in Chapter 4.
 The distribution of how late the buses are is highly skewed to the right, but many arrive close to on time.

-Finally, our wrangling concludes with creating a simplified version of the data table.
-Since we only need to keep track of the route, direction, scheduled and actual arrival time, and how late the bus is, we create a smaller table, and we give the columns names that are a bit easier to read.
+Finally, we conclude our wrangling by creating a simplified version of the data table.
+Since we only need to keep track of the route, direction, scheduled and actual arrival time, and how late the bus is, we create a smaller table and give the columns names that are a bit easier to read:

 bus.head()